 Okay, absurd as the above shortcuts seem, they are actual examples of what some people have done to expedite their family recipe cookbook-making progress.
 In truth, there are no real shortcuts to making a truly personal family recipe book like the ones you can make with Matilda’s Fantastic Cookbook Software.
 We make it so easy to preserve treasured family traditions, photos, and recipes in professionally-designed formats.

-So, if you want to make a family recipe book but your family is not cooperating (or you are running out of time), the best shortcut of all is to call in Matilda to help make your family recipe book.
+So, if you want to make a family recipe book but your family is not cooperating (or you are running out of time), the best shortcut of all is to call in Erin to help make your family recipe book.
 And, that’s not an absurd solution!